What do ILBers think of this?

 No idea what i was talking about here

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Thursday, 29 October 2015 23:32 (four years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Thursday, 29 October 2015 23:32 (five years ago) link

 Annoyingly, despite my having bought this book new, it has some nitwit's pencil scribblings every 100 pages or so, inexpertly rubbed out (taking some of the type with it): someone must have returned this copy to a bookshop after defacing it, it got returned to the publisher, and then sent to me, and because it took me 7 years to get round to reading it, it's a bit late to complain and ask for a new copy.

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Thursday, 29 October 2015 23:34 (four years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Thursday, 29 October 2015 23:34 (five years ago) link

 James Morrison for President of ILB